Cast Urethane / Polyurethane Rollers

 Limitations of polyurethane include early failure in high-temperature service, moist hot environments, and when exposed to certain chemicals.

 For polyurethane molded part applications, formulations can be made that will provide several advantages versus metal machined parts.
-These advantages include low cost repeatability, lighter weight, and often longer wear than metal.
+These advantages include low-cost repeatability, lighter weight, and often longer wear than metal.

 Urethane Common Names: